Teskann/URDFast/readme.md

 ### 5. Contribute ?

-If you like the project and you are a Python developper and/or fan of robotics, don't hesitate to contribute to it !
+If you like the project and you are a Python developer and/or fan of robotics, don't hesitate to contribute to it !
 Check out the [documentation for developpement](./documentation/devdoc.md).
 Each function comes with its documentation so you can get into the project faster.

 Amazing features such as robot dynamics, torque control, control loops, C++ support are not supported yet, your help for this is welcome !